cwoebker/.com/_posts/2011-10-24-jekyll-blogging.markdown

 Posting with Jekyll doesn't involve a nice interface but is still a lot more simple than other methods.

 You can post with [Markdown] like me or use an alternative.

-Editing gets even better if you are on a Mac and you use a nice markdown editor like [Mou]
+Editing gets even better if you are on a Mac and you use a nice markdown editor like [Mou].

 This is how my Jekyll folder tree looks like: